 Snape took a soft step forward, before steadily lifting Potter up and, once again, placing him on the chair opposite his desk.
 He positioned Potter's head exactly the way he had left it.
 He vanished the bed.
 Closing his eyes, he once again entered Potter's mind and walked across the blue expanse, which now was stained in black and red.
 An hour later and all the memories were congealed into the same red gunk as before.

 Snape left Potter's mind slowly and stared at him for a couple of minutes, finally deciding what to do.

 "Enervate," whispered Snape, his heart thumping.

 Slowly, Potter started to blink.
-A moment later, the boy sat up straighter and glanced around and his his gaze eventually fell on Snape and then his mouth opened and closed and his face turned white as he remembered, remembered everything, and his jaw shook and-
+A moment later, the boy sat up straighter and glanced around until his gaze eventually fell on Snape and his mouth opened and closed and his face turned white as he remembered, remembered everything, and his jaw shook and his-

 Snape waved his wand, and the boy blinked once again, until his eyes fell on Severus.

 "Potter," said Snape quietly.
 "You lost consciousness."

 "What?" asked Potter, scratching his head.
 "How?
 The last thing I remember is...you saying that you had never thought you would see this phenomenon in your life time...What phenomenon?"